PhilipDaniels/rmule/README.md

 - receives events such as "init complete"
 - will eventually need to add arg to specify rmuled's  ip:port
-- gui DOES require single instance, but can have multiple windows [ ] Fix the exit code in parse_args
+- gui DOES require single instance, but can have multiple windows

-[ ] Consider using r2d2-sqlite for connection pooling.
-Remove the
-    stored connection in the ConfigurationManager.
-    [ ] Created a pooled connection type which can be used as a param so that a connection can be passed in, but generated if None is passed - enables connection reuse.

-[ ] Say how many servers from each address
-[ ] Place a timeout on server downloads.
-[ ] Signal handling
-[ ] Connect to server
-[ ] Run a search
-[ ] Allow multiple temp dirs.
-To point to the same location [ ] Delete temp db if it becomes empty

 pub trait DbCollection {